 The gravity dual of the higher rank $(A_0, A_1, A_2)$ AD theories are found in \cite{Aharony:1998xz} using F theory.
 Since we have given the explicit six dimensional construction, the above results might be useful for us to get the general solution.

 c.
 The cluster coordinates for theory defined using only regular punctures are constructed in \cite{Xie:2012dw}.
 That construction can also be applied to the AD theories constructed in this paper.
-The idea is the irregular singularity create a boundary with multiple marked points, so the geometry is really a disk.
-The problem reduces to identify how many marked points and what kind of Young Tableaux should be put there \cite{Xie:2012mm}.
+The idea is that the irregular singularity creates a boundary with multiple marked points, so the geometry is really a disk with marked points and the construction of \cite{Xie:2012dw} can be easily applied here.
+The problem reduces to identify how many marked points and what kind of Young Tableaux should be put there \cite{Xie:2012jd} for a specific irregular singularity.
 Once the cluster coordinates are found, one can use them to study classification of line operators, BPS spectrum and wall crossing, surface operators, etc.